johnverbiest/Blog/_posts/2019-05-13-static-code-analysis-with-ndepend.md

 ### Coupling
 A methods and classes are coupled to each other when one uses a part of the other.
-For example when you have a method in your class doing this:
+For example when you have a line of code in your class doing this:

 ```cs
 var test = new DateTime(2019, 01, 01);
 ```

 Your class is now coupled with the DateTime object.
-Any changes to the DateTime object will reflect changes in your code, and can break your code.
-Thankfully the DateTime object is a very stable .net framework object that is unlikely to change.
+Any changes to the DateTime object will reflect changes in your code, and this could break your code.
+Thankfully the DateTime object is a very stable .net framework object that is very unlikely to change.

-In your own code however you want your classes to be coupled to very little other of your own classes.
+In your own code however you want your classes to be coupled to very little other classes.
 It's much better to be coupled to an interface than an implementation.
 (see SOLID principles).

 When measuring coupling from a certain class, there are 2 types: